-Overall, Table~\ref{tab:rho} and Fig.~\ref{fig:checkratio} point to a limitation of our approach for the 100\GHz\ channel.
-We discuss in Sect.~\ref{sec:discussion} to which extent this distinctive behavior can be attributed to dust physics beyond our hypotheses, to the residual contamination by a component other than dust and CMB (synchrotron, CO), or to a limit in our debiasing method.
+Overall, Table~\ref{tab:rho} and Fig.~\ref{fig:checkratio} highlight a limitation of our approach for the 100\GHz\ channel.
+In Sect.~\ref{sec:discussion}, we discuss to what extent this distinctive behavior can be attributed to dust physics beyond our hypotheses, to residual contamination by a component other than dust and CMB (e.g., synchrotron or CO emission), or to limitations of our debiasing method.

-Finally, we test in Table~\ref{tab:P7} our prediction \ref{eq:P7} that states that $\Im\,\varPcx_{ij}$ should be, within the uncertainties, close to zero for all couple of frequencies.
-This prediction is not verified, even for the couple of frequencies (217,143) for which residual maps correlate the best (see Table~\ref{tab:rho}).
-This diagnostic is puzzling because we do not expect in our model any correlation between $\Rt$ and $\RP$, except chance correlation.
-This question is further analyzed in the following section.
+Finally, in Table~\ref{tab:P7}, we test prediction \ref{eq:P7}, which states that $\Im\,\varPcx_{ij}$ should be, within the uncertainties, close to zero for all frequency pairs.
+This prediction is not verified, even for the frequency pair (217,143) for which the residual maps show the strongest correlation (see Table~\ref{tab:rho}).
+This result is puzzling, as our model does not predict any correlation between $\Rt$ and $\RP$, except for chance correlation.
+This issue is examined in more detail in the following section.